KingCarnival/toku-fitd-game/Character Playbooks.md

 ## Breaker

 You are the muscle.
-The first to charge the line of the monsters and the last to leave
+The first to charge the line of the monsters and the last to leave.

+**When playing as a Breaker you gain XP when addressing challegnges with force.**

 ### Starting Actions